s1r0n/Dr.S/_student_work/2025-5-8-what-have-i-learned-288.md

 coursename: Sociology 288 - Social Movements
 courselink: https://www.athabascau.ca/syllabi/soci/soci288.html
 category: Course Reflection
----
-_By the time we explored the public relations industry and propaganda, I was beginning to see that nearly every institution I had once trusted—church, school, media, government—spoke a language of compliance.
+teaser: By the time we explored the public relations industry and propaganda, I was beginning to see that nearly every institution I had once trusted—church, school, media, government—spoke a language of compliance.
 The assigned chapters from A Century of Spin were almost comically dark in how they pulled back the curtain on PR’s role in manufacturing reality.
 I began noticing it in everything: how political campaigns reframe policy as “freedom,” how consumer brands adopt woke messaging to sell soda, how even well-meaning institutions use symbols to signal virtue instead of engaging in real reform.
-The Matrix analogy felt less like a metaphor and more like a documentary_.
+The Matrix analogy felt less like a metaphor and more like a documentary.

+---
 Before I began SOCI 288: Introduction to Sociology II, I would have told you I understood the world quite well.
 After all, I was a carpenter who had lived through poverty, witnessed political theatre at its finest, survived inflation, burnout, and disillusionment.
 I